The Greeting Committee

-The Greeting Committee is an American indie rock band from Kansas City, Missouri.
+The Greeting Committee is an American indie rock band from Overland Park, Kansas.
 The band initially received attention after its single, "Hands Down", received airplay on Kansas City's KRBZ radio station in 2015.
 Two EPs preceded the release of the group's debut studio album, This Is It, released in October 2018.
+The band released their second album Dandelion on September 21, 2021.
+The band's latest album Everyone’s Gone And I Know I'm The Cause released on June 21, 2024.